New Virgin Galactic Spaceflight x Under Armour Limited Capsule Collection is turning me into an absolute hypebeast

 Unless you live under a rock, you must have heard that two of the wealthiest people on earth, Sir Richard Branson and Jeff Bezos, are having their own little space race going on right now, both flying to space (or near space) using the shuttle rockets built by their own companies.
 And although you'll probably never have enough money to be able to afford either company's space trip ticket prices, you can certainly save up enough to buy a piece of the new Virgin Galactic Spaceflight Under Armour x Limited Capsule Collection, which might help you alleviate the pain of being stuck down on the surface of the planet.

-The Under Armour and Virgin Galactic collection is available at Under Armour US, Under Armour UK and in select UA Brand Houses beginning Monday, 12 July.
+The Under Armour x Virgin Galactic collection is available at Under Armour US, Under Armour UK and in select UA Brand Houses beginning Monday, 12 July.

 Prices from $60/£42.